 As an associate editor, she worked with authors during the final shaping and polishing of a manuscript before publication.

 As an author herself?
 She writes whatever strikes her fancy.
-Her published works extant are under a pseudonym, but she is working on projects that will bear her own name, as well.
+Most of her published works are under a pseudonym, but a few projects bear her own name.

 Before pursuing publication, she spent many years entering contests in order to hone her writing skills and gain confidence.
 The feedback from judges and other readers were not only an excellent education but also encouragement.